Only 18 LS6 4 Speed Convertibles Made

 As luck would have it, it remained in the Shreveport area far from the "rust belt" and harsh winters of a more Northern climate, where it passed thru a succession of owners.
 Sometime around 2003 it was acquired by Texas car collector Buddy Herin.
 During the car’s pre-restoration inspection, the factory "build sheet" was discovered on top of the gas tank where it lay hidden from sight for 33 years.
 Legend has it that the production guys in the Van Nuys plant favorite place for disposing of "build sheets" was on top of the gas tank.
 No one seems to know why!
 Exposed to the elements for all those years the paper was in very sad shape, so Buddy had the build sheet subjected to forensic analysis by a document conservator to verify its authenticity.
 The car has also been exhaustively researched by Rick Nelson and declared a legitimate SS 454 LS6 by Mark Meekins of the National Chevelle Owners Association, thus ensuring its place in history as one of the 18.

-Professionally restored by Car Connection in Waco, Texas, it is correctly equipped with a Muncie M22 “Rock Crusher” 4-speed, 3.31:1 Positraction differential, power steering and front disc brakes, F41 special performance suspension, a cowl induction hood with hood pins, Soft Ray tinted glass, center console and Super Sport wheels with White letter Goodyear Polyglas tires; a tilt steering column and AM/M stereo were added during the car’s restoration.
+It is correctly equipped with a Muncie M22 “Rock Crusher” 4-speed, 3.31:1 Positraction differential, power steering and front disc brakes, F41 special performance suspension, a cowl induction hood with hood pins, Soft Ray tinted glass, center console and Super Sport wheels with White letter Goodyear Polyglas tires; a tilt steering column and AM/M stereo.

 The '70 Chevelle SS454 LS6 was the largest-displacement and most powerful car built to that time and the enduring champion of the muscle car wars.
 One of the most impressive combinations of the era, the 1970 Chevelle and the LS6 engine, which the factory underrated at 450 HP & 500 foot-pounds of torque, were a marriage made in muscle car heaven.
 The LS6 big block engine was packed with all the time-tested horsepower-producing technology, including a forged steel crank in beefy 4-bolt mains, forged steel connecting rods and aluminum pistons, a high lift, high duration solid lifter cam, an 800 CFM Holley 4-barrel on an aluminum dual plane intake manifold and gargantuan intake and exhaust valves in high flow heads.
 The cowl induction hood allowed it to gulp the huge amount of air needed to feed the beast.